NotInThatWay/MmapUtil/README.md

-# Utilize Java Mmap to perform memory-map I/O with self-defined read and write rules.
+# Utilize Java Mmap to perform memory-map I/O with expandable read and write rules.